Sunderw3k/InjectAPI/README.md

 ## Getting Started

-Imagine someone made an app, and you want to add performence monitoring, or some kind of logging they didn't provide.
+Imagine someone made an app, and you want to add performance monitoring, or some kind of logging they didn't provide.
 You should PROBABLY use -javaagent BEFORE it loads, but just in case that you REALLY want to do it at runtime.
 You can!